Last Updated on

 Coils of rusty barbed wire that encircled the detainees still litter the landscape.

-The setting along the Snake River bears a haunting beauty.
+The setting along the North Side Canal bears a haunting beauty.
 On Sundays the detainees would sit along its banks and talk of home.
+(Thanks to reader Andrew for correcting the name of the canal.)

 Looking back on it the wartime hysteria against Japanese seems so arbitrary.
 We were also at war with Italy and my mother and grandparents were Italian.
 If a similar hysteria had overtaken the East Coast would they too have been relocated to an internment camp along with German-Americans?